facebook/sapling/_src/commands/clone.md

 ```

 As an experimental feature, if specified the source URL fragment
-is persisted as the repo's main bookmark.
+is persisted as the repo&#x27;s main bookmark.

 Returns 0 on success.